General infinitesimal variations of Hodge structure of ample curves in surfaces: Generalized Jacobian ideals and rings

 \subsection{The bundle $\Sigma_L$}

-Let $X$ be a smooth complex variety of dimension $n$ and $L$ a line bundle on $X$.
-In this section we summarize the properties of $\Sigma_L$, the bundle of first-order differential operators on sections of $L$, which is necessary to define the generalized Jacobian ideals and rings.
-For a more detailed exposition about $\Sigma_L$ with proofs, we refer to \cite{Sernesi-Book}.
+Let $X$ be a smooth compact complex variety of dimension $n$ and $L$ a line bundle on $X$.
+In this section, we summarize the properties of $\Sigma_L$, the bundle of first-order differential operators on sections of $L$, which is necessary to define the generalized Jacobian ideals and rings.
+For a more detailed explanation of $\Sigma_L$ with proofs, we refer to \cite{Sernesi-Book}.
+Note that many of the constructions and first properties are of local nature, hence are also valid for non-compact varieties.
+However the statements regarding global sections or higher cohomology groups are only meaningful in the compact case.

 Suppose $\left(x_1,\ldots,x_n\right)$ are coordinates on an open subset $U\subseteq X$, and that $L_{\mid U}$ is trivialized by a nowhere-vanishing section $e\in H^0\left(U,L\right)$, so that any other section $\sigma\in H^0\left(U,L\right)$ has the form $\sigma=fe$ for a holomorphic function $f\in\caO_X\left(U\right)$.